clizzin/missionbit/the-shell-game/roles.md

 __NOTE:__ There is no "undo" command.
 If The User gives you a command that works and then tries to back out, do it anyway.

 ## The Referee
+You are responsible for helping out The Shell to make sure all of The User's commands are valid.
+For example, if The User gives the command `cd Applications`, and there is no Applications directory in front of The Shell, then The Shell should not move, and you or The Shell should tell The User what went wrong.

+Another common mistake: if The User says `mv log.txt small_fireplace`, but The Shell is not directly connected to `small_fireplace`, then this command fails, and you should explain to The User why it failed.

+In Round 2, you are also responsible for running the `create_log.sh` shell script.
+If The Shell is in the Applications directory and The User gives the `bash create_log.sh` command, then you must create a new log: write down `log.txt` on a Sticky-Note, place it in front of the Applications directory, and draw a line connecting the two. __NOTE:__ Two files cannot have the same name in the same directory.
+So, if The User runs `create_log.sh` multiple times (and they should), create `log1.txt`, `log2.txt`, and so on.